-The level of the differential rate is the level which council considers is necessary to achieve the objectives specified above.
+The level of the differential rate is set at 0.9 and is the level which council considers is necessary to achieve the objectives specified above.

 The zoning applicable to each rateable land within this category, as determined by consulting maps referred to in the Moorabool Planning Scheme.